LouisJackman/volatile_thunk/content/posts/2019/12/08/in-defence-of-java/post.md

 overlapping ways of passing code around by value: delegates, anonymous delegates, and lambdas.

-Academics have a penchant for proposing computer science concepts that don't really work in the real world because they likely haven't worked in the industry for decades and thus fail to understand the constraints of real-world problems.
-Despite that, they have also proposed features that received backlash from developers at the time despite eventually causing seismic shifts in software development, e.g. structured programming, garbage collection, and the discouraging of global variables.
+New features will usually be a tradeoff between academic concerns and just "getting it done" so developers can start using it sooner.
+Pressure on programming language designers is arguably trading off too much of the former for the latter.

 Language design for a mainstream language must respect the academic theory work but also be tempered by real world experience.
-Prescribing feature from academic ivory towers without real world studies creates flaws, as does designing by committee or based on how many developers "thumbed up" an issue on a language's issue tracker.
+Prescribing feature from academic ivory towers without real world studies creates flaws, as does designing by committee or adding features haphazardly based on how many developers "thumbed up" an issue on a language's issue tracker.

+Giving up this balance to appease a vocal minority of developers risks creating an echo chamber ecosystem while the silent majority of its developers become increasingly confused at its endless new features.
+Java has thankfully managed to avoid this.

 # Hosted Languages and Standalone Languages